4‑H programs are grounded in the belief that kids learn best by doing!

-Kids complete hands-on projects in areas like science, health, agriculture and civic engagement, in a positive environment where they receive guidance from adult mentors and are encouraged to take on proactive leadership roles.
-Kids can concentrate on one focus area or they can try a variety of programs throughout their 4‑H experience.
+4-H members complete hands-on projects (in areas like science, health, agriculture and civic engagement) in a positive environment where they receive guidance from adult mentors and are encouraged to take on proactive leadership roles.
+Members may concentrate on one focus area or try a variety of programs!

-It varies.
-A member enrolled in foods might use supplies found in the typical kitchen to practice the skills he/she is learning at no additional expense.
-A member who buys and keeps a quarter horse might invest hundreds of dollars.
-Discuss costs with members as they select projects, and make sure the projects are realistic to individual family situations.
+Cost varies depending on the project.
+For example, a member enrolled in foods might use supplies found in the typical kitchen at no additional expense while a member who buys and keeps a quarter horse might invest hundreds of dollars.
+Project leaders and members should discuss costs and make sure selected projects are realistic to individual family situations.

 What is an exhibit?

-An exhibit is an object or display designed to help youngsters feel they are capable and have accomplished something.
-Ideally, exhibits motivate youngsters to learn and to have fun in a 4-H project.
-An exhibit is not an end in itself, nor does it measure the learning that takes place in the process.
-A first-place blue ribbon is only one measure of success.
-Self-recognition and self-satisfaction for having completed a project are also important rewards.
+An exhibit is an object or display designed to help members highlight their accomplishments.
+But an exhibit is not an end in itself, nor does it measure the learning that takes place through a project.
+An award or ribbon is only one measure of success.
+Self-recognition and self-satisfaction for having completed a project are also important rewards!

 Record Book submission due dates vary by county.
 Members should contact their County Office for the specific date of submission each year.